Tools & Resources▼

 The 2001 Tax Act increased the applicable exclusion amount for gift tax purposes to $1 million through 2010.
 The applicable exclusion amount for estate tax purposes gradually increased over the years until it reached $3.5 million in 2009.
 The 2010 Tax Act repealed the estate tax for 2010 (and taxpayers received a carryover income tax basis in the property transferred at death), or taxpayers could elect to pay the estate tax (and get the step-up in basis).
 The 2010 Tax Act also re-unified the gift and estate tax and increased the applicable exclusion amount to $5,120,000 in 2012.
-The top gift and estate tax rate is 35 percent in 2012.
-The 2012 Tax Act increased the applicable exclusion amount to $5,250,000 and the top gift and estate tax rate to 40 percent in 2013.
+The top gift and estate tax rate was 35 percent in 2012.
+The 2012 Tax Act increased the applicable exclusion amount to $5,490,000 (in 2017, $5,450,000 in 2016) and the top gift and estate tax rate to 40 percent (in 2013 and later years).

 However, many transfers can still be made tax free, including:

 The federal generation-skipping transfer (GST) tax imposes tax on transfers of property you make, either during life or at death, to someone who is two or more generations below you, such as a grandchild.
 The GST tax is imposed in addition to, not instead of, federal gift and estate tax.
-You need to be aware of the GST tax if you make cumulative generation-skipping transfers in excess of the GST tax exemption, $5,250,000 in 2013.
-A flat tax equal to the highest estate tax bracket in effect in the year you make the transfer (40 percent in 2013) is imposed on every transfer you make after your exemption has been exhausted.
+You need to be aware of the GST tax if you make cumulative generation-skipping transfers in excess of the GST tax exemption ($5,490,000 in 2017, $5,450,000 in 2016).
+A flat tax equal to the highest estate tax bracket in effect in the year you make the transfer (40 percent in 2016 and 2017) is imposed on every transfer you make after your exemption has been exhausted.

-Currently, Connecticut imposes a gift tax, and a few states impose a generation-skipping transfer tax.
+Currently, a few states impose a gift tax, and a few states impose a generation-skipping transfer tax.
 Some states also impose a death tax, which could be in the form of estate tax, inheritance tax, or credit estate tax (also known as a sponge or pickup tax).
 Contact an attorney or your state's department of revenue or taxation to find out more information